Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Genus Apallaga

-A large Afrotropical genus containing 69 species, 11 recorded from Uganda and five so far from Semuliki: Apallaga fulgens, A homeyeri, A. darlustris, A. inexpectata and A. alluaudi.
-All five species are new additions to the Semuliki species checklist (Forbes, 2018).
+A large Afrotropical genus containing 69 species, 11 recorded from Uganda and six so far from Semuliki: Apallaga fulgens, A homeyeri, A. darlustris, A. inexpectata, A. boadicea and A. alluaudi.
+There have been 15 species recorded from the Ituri Forest and Semliki Valley of the DRC and further species would therefore be expected at Semuliki with targeted sampling.
+All six species are new additions to the Semuliki species checklist (Forbes, 2018).
 Many thanks to Michel Libert for identification assistance, see Libert, (2014) for species descriptions and distributions.

 Although the specimen below (first two images) has been identified as most probably a male A. alluaudi, it could also be a male A. fulgens.
 The two species are difficult to separate by differentiating males, but generally the forewing discal band is narrower in A. fulgens and also the males are more orange (second two images - possibly A. fulgens).
 The females are easier to characterise.
 This can be seen in the last image where the two sexes are present, the female clearly being an A. alluaadi.